January 10

-1 - Introduction and Orientation
+1 - Introduction to Computational Social Science

-January 10/12
+January 15/17

 Wednesday: What is Computational Social Science?